shan501/nft-minting-website/README.md

 # NFT Minting Website
 This repo shows you how to create a NFT minting website using only Javascript.
 NFT are native assets on Cardano which means you don't need a smart contract to interact with it.
+It is totally possible to
 //demo video here